ifzz/dr_appkit/README.md

 across this library you probably don't want to use it.

-# Usage

 # Building
 Compiling this library should just be a matter of building the dependenies and adding each .c file to the build.
-The easy_* branded libraries are very simple and can be added to the source tree directly.
+The dr_* and easy_* branded libraries are very simple and can be added to the source tree directly.

 ## Dependencies
- - easy_util
- - easy_path
- - easy_vfs
+ - dr_libs
  - easy_gui
  - easy_draw
  - nanosvg (https://github.com/memononen/nanosvg)